What is Regenerative farming?

 While detecting trees and shrubs in and around cropland sounds like a trivial task to human eyes, it requires extensive image processing and training ML models on satellite images for large scale projects.
 This is particularly the case for ecosystem/biodiversity projects where farmers are received incentives for having trees or shrubs in their farm next to the crops.
 Here the question is no longer yes/no, but how the ratio is changing over time, i.e. acres of trees/shrubs/wetlands to acres of cropland.
 As an example, below see a farming area in Iowa, USA where over extent of 4 years, area of shrubs and trees reduced by 16% and 22%, respectively.

-Decrease of the ratio of trees and shrubs to croplands over past 4 years in a cropland area south of KS, USA; Top (RGB), bottom (land classification)
+Decrease of the ratio of trees and shrubs to croplands over past 4 years in a cropland area south of IA, USA; Top (RGB), bottom (land classification)

 4- Detection of crop type and crop rotation by satellites